 Acquisition of an extensive 3D seismic survey over the eastern and western portions (including Jeruk) of the Sampang block began in January 2005.
-Processing and interpretation of the survey continued during the quarter.
-Cue's examination of the 3D data set suggests that the Jeruk structure is likely to be more complex than previously mapped.
+The new seismic was used to remap Jeruk and to locate the Jeruk -3 appraisal well in the interpreted central area of the field.